 Kelly DiMartino, Senior Assistant City Manager

 Kelly DiMartino has been with the City of Fort Collins for more than 20 years, and has held a variety of roles within the organization.
-As the Senior Assistance City Manager, her current areas of responsibility include the Performance Excellence Program, Information and Employee Services and Community Services.
+As the Senior Assistant City Manager, her current areas of responsibility include the Performance Excellence Program, Information and Employee Services and Community Services.

 Kelly is active in several professional associations, including the International City County Managers Association, the Alliance for Innovation and the Northern Colorado HR100.